 **PLEASE NOTE: Paradise Valley Community College does not certify Parent Plus Loans or Private Student Loans.**

-Students with Prior Loans: Individual loan counseling will be required for any student who has already accumulated $23,000 in prior educational loan debt.
-Prior to being awarded loans, students must have official academic transcripts from all previously attended schools sent to Admissions and Records for evaluation.
+Students with Prior Loans: Prior to being awarded loans, students must have official academic transcripts from all previously attended schools sent to Admissions and Records for evaluation.

-30 day delayed disbursal: Federal regulations require 30 day delayed disbursal for first time student loan borrowers unless they have completed 30 days of an eligible program of study at PVCC as determined by the PVCC Admissions and Records Office.
+30 day delayed disbursal: Federal regulations require 30 day delayed disbursal for first time student loan borrowers unless they have already completed 30 days of an eligible program of study at PVCC as determined by the PVCC Admissions and Records Office.
+The 30 days must have occurred during the term in which the loan is offered.
 Also, each PVCC borrower must complete the Student Loan Entrance Counseling as required by federal regulation.

 There are two types of Federal Direct Student Loans:

 The first disbursement may be delayed if student is enrolled in late starting/modular classes.
 All Loans are required to have two disbursements, this includes one semester loans.

 - Subsidized loans are those on which the government pays the interest while the student is in school and other periods of authorized deferment.

 - First year students (30 or less credits earned at the 100 level or transfer hours) maximum subsidized loan is $3,500 per academic year.

 - Second year students (over 30 credits earned at the 100 level or transfer hours) maximum subsidized loan is $4,500 per academic year.